 - Students submit the Independent Study Proposal to the Independent Study Committee.

 - Student works largely independently, with oversight from faculty supervisor.

 - Requires no additional tuition fee because the student assumes the bulk of the responsibility and there is less oversight from the sponsoring faculty member.

 - Used to register a course that is in the Catalog but is not offered when a student needs to take the course.

 - Course already exists in the Catalog, so a separate proposal is not necessary.
 However, a Directed Study Application needs to be submitted in order to register for a directed study.

 - Student and supervising faculty member work closely throughout the semester.

 - This registration assumes a moderate amount of faculty supervision.

 - Used when a professor agrees to provide a student with instruction for a course that is not offered in the Catalog.

 - Faculty member is responsible for developing the content of the course.
-The student is responsible for the submission of the Directed Study/Tutorial form.
+The student is responsible for the submission of the Tutorial Application form.

 - Faculty member works closely with the student to provide instruction on the topic.